samwhindleton/wdiroutcomes/roadmap/week04/readme.md

 Participated in a full-time immersive Data Science course, completing in-class projects, Kaggle competitions, and personal projects focused on real-world applications of data science principles and best practices.
 Acquired, cleaned, and explored large datasets using Python, SQL, and Tableau in order to present findings to both technical and non-technical audiences.
 Developed a portfolio of individually and collaboratively focused in-class projects, including: {list projects in bullets}

-**Have 3 classmates review your resume and be sure to utilize the resume checklist**
+**Have 3 classmates peer review your resume and be sure to utilize the resume checklist**

 ## Homework
 Homework due next Monday at 7 pm: